 Why has my solar feed-in tariff fallen?

-Electricity retailers in NSW are not required to set their solar feed-in tariff offers within IPART’s benchmark range.
-They can also choose to decrease or increase their solar feed-in tariff offers at any time.
+However, electricity retailers in NSW are not required to set their solar feed-in tariff offers within IPART’s benchmark range.
+There may be a better offer available on the Commonwealth Government’s Energy Made Easy website.

 Heading